 Quarantine is required when you might have been or were exposed to COVID-19.
 It helps prevent community spread.
 Even if you do not feel sick or have COVID-related symptoms, you need to stay home, separate yourself from others, and monitor your health.
 You need to quarantine if you were within 6 feet of someone who tested positive for COVID-19 for at least 15 minutes; you had direct physical contact with the person (touched, hugged, kissed); you shared eating utensils or drank from the same container; they sneezed, coughed, or somehow got respiratory droplets on you; or you provided care at home to someone who tested positive.

 Stay home and monitor your health for 14 days after your last contact with the person who tested positive.
-Those fully vaccinated will not be required to quarantine if exposed to someone with COVID-19.

 If you are in quarantine, you need to complete the following online form.